What are app deep links? And what is app deep linking for that matter? On the surface, these are fairly simple questions with fairly simple answers.

 - Increasing app marketability and discoverability and boosting app conversion rates

-We have covered a lot of ground, so let’s have a quick summary of the key takeaways.
+We have covered a lot of ground, so let’s have a quick summary of.

 - App deep links bring users from nearly anywhere to any in-app destination, thus creating seamless, customized user journeys.
 They make moving between web and apps much easier for users.